Quick Links

 Related finding

-Blumira has a detection called “SYSVOL Enumeration of Saved Credentials” that looks for this attack in your environment and is automatically deployed to supported accounts in a default disabled state.
-To use this detection rule, ensure that you enable it in Settings > Detection Rules.
+The “SYSVOL Enumeration of Saved Credentials” detection rule looks for this attack in your environment, and it automatically deploys to supported accounts in a default-disabled state.
+To use this detection rule, ensure that you enable it in the Detection Rules page.

 This detection is considered a Priority 1 Suspect for two reasons: